Urgent Care Counseling

 Urgent Care Counseling at the UCC provides therapeutic support for students in immediate crisis.

-Typical crisis care situations can include, but are not limited to the following:
+Typical urgent care situations can include, but are not limited to the following:

-- acute symptoms of depression, anxiety, panic, suicidal ideation, and depression panic
+- acute symptoms of depression, anxiety, panic, trauma, suicidal ideation

 - death of a family member or friend